As the old saying goes, Christmas is the most wonderful time of…

 Samarium cobalt magnets

-These expensive, very brittle magnets are used in high quality jewellery where rusting is to be avoided.
-On average, a samarium cobalt magnet used in jewellery will measure 1000-2500 gauss depending on its size.
+These expensive, very brittle magnets are used in high quality magnetic jewellery where rusting is to be avoided.
+On average, a samarium cobalt magnet used in magnetic bracelets and jewellery will measure 1000-2500 gauss depending on its size.

 Does magnetic therapy actually work?